Pottery Barn

 Pottery Barn is an American upscale home furnishing store chain and e-commerce company, with retail stores in the United States, Canada, Mexico and Australia.
 Pottery Barn is a wholly owned subsidiary of Williams-Sonoma, Inc.

 The company is headquartered in San Francisco, California.
 Pottery Barn also operates several specialty stores such as Pottery Barn Kids and Pottery Barn Teen.
 It has three retail catalogues: the traditional Pottery Barn catalogue; Pottery Barn Bed + Bath to focus on its bed and bath lines; and one for outdoor furniture.
+Pottery Barn paper catalogs were discontinued at the end of 2024.

 Early history

-The Pottery Barn was co-founded in 1949 by Paul Secon and his brother Morris in West Chelsea, Manhattan.
-Paul discovered three barns full of pottery from the factory of Glidden Parker in Alfred, New York, who had stored extras and seconds up the road from the business.
-The Secon brothers built their chain up to seven stores.
-Paul sold his share in 1966 and Morris sold his to a pair of outside partners in 1968.
-The new owner expanded the chain to 13 stores before selling it to The Gap in 1984.
+The Pottery Barn was co-founded in 1949 by Paul Secon and his brother Morris in Chelsea, Manhattan.
+Paul discovered three barns full of pottery from the factory of Glidden Parker in Alfred, New York, who had stored extras and seconds up the road from the business, hence the inspiration of the chain's name.
+Paul sold his share in 1966 and Morris sold his to a pair of outside partners - R. Hoyt Chapin and Walton Brush in 1968.
+Chapin and Brush expanded the business to include five stores in NYC, one in Stamford, Ct. one in Hartford Ct. and several franchise stores in New Jersey, Pennsylvania and California before selling to The Gap in 1984.

 The company was acquired by Williams-Sonoma, Inc. in 1986.
 Growth continued until the Great Recession.
 Its mail-order catalog was first published in 1987.
 In 1999, the company introduced Pottery Barn Kids as a premium children's home furnishing and accessories brand.
 By 2000, the company had launched an e-commerce site for quick ordering process.

 Pottery Barn Teen, the first home retailer to focus on teenagers, was launched in 2003.
 The first Pottery Barn Teen store opened in Georgia in 2009, as well as in New York City and Chicago.
 The store has a sub-brand Pottery Barn Dorm for young people starting college life.